Sunday Forum

 What to Expect

 During the months of September – May, people of all ages are invited to hear professors, teachers, and members of our congregation present topics connected to our faith.
+These speakers inspire us in our faith to seek a better understanding of God in today’s ever-changing world.
 There is time set aside for questions at the end of the presentation.

 Join the group to learn about upcoming Sunday Forum presentations.